cchen23/cchen23.githhub.io/_posts/2016-10-11-os-schedulers.md

 ## Algorithms for Scheduling
 A variety of algorithms exist for scheduling, and different algorithms have their own benefits and limitations.
-Some goals for scheduling algorithms include fairness and measurements of speed.
+Goals for scheduling algorithms include fairness and measurements of speed.
 Fairness means that the scheduling algorithm treats similar jobs in similar ways.
 Various measurements of speed exist.
 For example, people can measure average time a job takes to complete (turnaround), average number of jobs processed per hour (throughput), and the amount of time an interactive system takes before responding to a command (response time).
 Different systems prioritize different goals, and choose scheduling algorithms accordingly.